Best Smoke Detectors of 2025

 It’s easy to forget your smoke alarm’s there until it starts beeping or chirping.
 But while we take them for granted, they’re always keeping tabs on fire safety.

-Our top pick Google Nest Protect is expensive, but all its extras make it worth the price.
+Our top pick Google Nest Protect is expensive, but all its extras, like its carbon monoxide alarm, make it worth the price.
 It offers remote notifications, a light, voice notifications, and more.

 Compare smoke detectors and alarms